27 December 19th, 1946

 We waited for so long until, at long last, it finally happened.
 On one beautiful morning, as they say in the stories, the news suddenly broke - that Mogulesko had regained his voice, and he was already speaking and can again perform.

 It was such a wonderful miracle!
 While sitting in the park, pensive and preoccupied, Mogulesko tried to get a word out of his mouth, as he often did since losing since voice.
-He would always do this when he was alone, but usually he wasn’t ever able to get the words of his mouth and past his lips.
-He didn’t strain to hear the words, or even an echo of the word he tried say; there was nothing for him to hear.
+He would always do this when he was alone, but usually he wasn’t ever able to get the words out of his mouth and past his lips.
+He didn’t strain to hear the words, or even an echo of the word he tried to say; there was nothing for him to hear.
 No voice came from his lips.
 But this time, to his great joy, he did hear a voice - his own voice, which he hadn’t heard before when he had tried to speak.
 And when he heard it he didn’t believe it at first, so he started to test it out again and again.
 When he was finally sure that he was really speaking on his own and his words were coming out out freely, no longer suppressed, he jumped up and ran home to share the news.
 And when, along his way home, he saw his oldest daughter across the street, he ran up to greet her with great joy:

 – Liza!
 Liziku!
 I can talk!… Do you hear?
 I can talk!